AZBrandCanada/The-Anxiety-Guy-GETDPD-API-Connector-Wordpress/README.md

 - `statuscheck.py`: Runs in crontab `0 4,10,22 * * * /usr/bin/python3 /home/user/The-Anxiety-Guy-GETDPD-Connector-Wordpress/statuscheck.py` and sends a Telegram status check at the specified times.
 - `processed_users.txt`: Keeps a list of all users that were added to WordPress to avoid re-adding them.
 - `verbosity.txt`: this is a setting file for 2.3wordpress.py, to allow sending logs to telegram whenever a new user is created.
-- `current_page.txt`: this is a setting file for 2.3wordpress.py, set it before running to the desired page you want to start indexing from the API. setting 1 will index all pages up to the current date.(not reccomended)
+- `current_page.txt`: this is a setting file for 2.3wordpress.py, set it before running to the desired page you want to start indexing from the API. setting 1 will index all pages up to the current date.(not reccomended unless you are importing all old clients to a new backend and creating accounts for all of them. in which case rate limits should be introduced.)

 ## Installation and Usage
 ### 1. Clone this repository.